This is who we are.

-- Provide a context where social work students are prepared to accept leadership positions, implement strengths-focused interventions, and collaborate with agencies and community partners in public welfare practice.
+- Provide a setting where social work students are prepared to accept leadership positions, implement strengths-focused interventions, and collaborate with agencies and community partners in public welfare practice.

 FRTC officially opened in 1997 as a full-fledged Center offering a wide variety of child welfare services, including substance abuse training and child guardianship advocacy.
-After examining the Center’s needs, EWU and IDHW both agreed to enter into a partnership with state colleges and universities to recruit potential undergraduate Child Welfare Workers and partnerships were forged with Idaho State University, Lewis-Clark State College, College of Southern Idaho, North Idaho College, and Northwest Nazarene University in 2001.
+After examining the Center’s needs, EWU and IDHW agreed to enter into a partnership with state colleges and universities to recruit potential undergraduate Child Welfare Workers.
+They forged partnerships with Idaho State University, Lewis-Clark State College, College of Southern Idaho, North Idaho College, and Northwest Nazarene University in 2001.

-In 2002, FRTC became a partner with the Foster Parent Initiative and began involvement in foster parenting and pre-adoption work.
-Using the Child Welfare League of America’s PRIDE (Parent Resources for Information, Development, and Education) Resource Family Curriculum, the Center began training parents, foster parents, caregivers, social workers and many others.
+In 2002, FRTC partnered with the Foster Parent Initiative and became involved in foster parenting and pre-adoption work.
+Using the Child Welfare League of America’s PRIDE (Parent Resources for Information, Development, and Education) Resource Family Curriculum, the Center began training parents, foster parents, caregivers, social workers, and others.

-In 2006, in response to both the rising number of Idaho children being placed in foster care and rising rates of Child Welfare Worker turnover, the Idaho Child Welfare Partnership between the IDHW, Casey Family Programs, EWU, and Boise State University was announced.
+In 2006, in response to the rising number of Idaho children placed in foster care and the increasing rate of Child Welfare Worker turnover, the Idaho Child Welfare Partnership between the IDHW, Casey Family Programs, EWU, and Boise State University was announced.
 In an effort to develop a uniform “best practice” for child welfare work, the ICWP formally utilized the PRIDE model; FRTC subsequently became an even more significant source of PRIDE training.
 FRTC continues to provide a modified PRIDE training today.

 In 2011 FRTC was formally contracted to conduct Family Group Decision Making meetings.
-This had been a student driven project up to this point.
-FRTC currently employees two full time and one part time coordinators.
-They focus on family meetings, Independent Living Transition meetings and search and engagement for family members.
+This project had been student-driven up to this point.
+FRTC employed two full-time and one part-time coordinator.
+The focus is on family meetings, Independent Living Transition meetings, and search and engagement for family members.

-In Spring of 2019 FRTC was charged with the Foster Care Academy training program.
-This addition is in alignment of the mission and goals of the FRTC.
+In the spring of 2019, FRTC was charged with the Foster Care Academy training program.
+This addition is in alignment with the mission and goals of the FRTC.
 It also goes back to the roots of how and why the Center was formed.
-As this new program moves forward for rollout June 1, 2019, we will focus on meeting the needs of new social workers through training, coaching during the first year of service and providing support throughout their career.
+The focus of this program remains on meeting the needs of new social workers through training and coaching during the first year of service and providing support throughout their careers.

 What We Do